-Amounts deferred and vested under nonqualified arrangements on or before December 31, 2004 may continue to be paid under the terms of the pre-409A arrangement.
+Amounts deferred and vested under non-qualified arrangements on or before December 31, 2004 may continue to be paid under the terms of the pre-409A arrangement.
 Many of these arrangements provided for discretionary withdrawals, provided the participant’s account balance is reduced by a designated percentage of the withdrawal.

 Pre-409A plans generally may be terminated and accounts paid without the need to terminate any of the employer’s plans that are subject to 409A.

-Nonqualified plans other than pre-409A “grandfathered” plans may be terminated only for business reasons and not with a purpose to accelerate payments from the plan.
+Non-qualified plans other than pre-409A “grandfathered” plans may be terminated only for business reasons and not with a purpose to accelerate payments from the plan.
 In order to separate “business driven” terminations from “acceleration driven” terminations, the 409A regulations require liquidating payments to be delayed a minimum of 12 months after the board of directors takes final action to terminate the plan.
 A distribution also will violate 409A if the board action to terminate occurs in connection with a “downturn” in the financial health of the employer.
-Because of the required delay in payment and the likely inability to terminate at all under current economic conditions, plan termination is not included as a viable payment source.
+Because of the required delay in payment and the likely inability to terminate at all under current economic conditions, plan termination is not likely to be a viable source of funds for participants.

 Some participants may want to suspend their deferrals to increase their existing take home cash flow.
 Generally, once deferrals commence for the calendar year, they may not be suspended.
 Exceptions include cancellation due to an unforeseeable emergency, disability or in connection with a CARES Act “hardship” withdrawal from a 401(k) plan.
-The conditions for a suspension due to an unforeseeable emergency are the same as for taking a withdrawal, discussed above.
-If an unforeseeable emergency exists, most plans will automatically require a suspension of deferrals as a condition to taking a withdrawal.
+The conditions for a cancellation due to an unforeseeable emergency are the same as for taking a withdrawal, discussed above.
+If an unforeseeable emergency exists, deferrals will be cancelled for the remainder of the year.

 Managing the Plan

-With the exceptions mentioned above, employers will be required to continue to manage their plans, taking deferrals as elected and making plan payments as scheduled.
+Employers generally should continue to administer their plans as written, taking deferrals as elected and making plan payments as scheduled.
 The timing of the coronavirus’s arrival in the United States may require the following adjustments:

-- Reductions in pay may cause some participants to fall below the plan’s guidelines
+• Reductions in pay may cause some participants to fall below the plan’s guidelines for eligibility.

 - Deferrals must continue for the remainder of 2020; Code Section 409A does not permit suspension due to the loss of eligibility mid-year.

-- Mid-year bonus enrollments may need to be adjusted or postponed.
+• Mid-year bonus enrollments in 2020 may need to be adjusted or postponed.

 - If performance metrics are adjusted after the first 90 days in the performance period, the bonus may no longer qualify as “performance-based” compensation and may not be deferred under the performance-based pay rules.
 If the performance-based pay rule is not available, other election timing rules may be available.
 Sponsors should consult their counsel for guidance as to whether the bonus continues to qualify as performance-based.

 As noted above, retirement plans are designed for long-term capital accumulation, not short term needs.
-For sponsors this raises the issue as to the types of relief that will be made available and how they communicate the availability of emergency withdrawals from both qualified and nonqualified plans to their participants once stimulus is enacted.
+For sponsors this raises the issue as to the types of relief that will be made available and how they communicate the availability of emergency withdrawals and deferral cancellations from both qualified and non-qualified plans to their participants.

-- Certain banks and other financial institutions outside of the FHA have pledged mortgage relief in the form of suspended payments (not forgiveness).
+• Certain banks and other financial institutions have pledged mortgage relief in the form of suspended payments.

 It is likely that Congress and the federal agencies will continue to monitor relief efforts and provide further assistance in the near future.
 Newport will continue to monitor legislative and economic developments affecting plan sponsors and will continue to provide updates as they are made available.
-Newport teams are ready to meet with our clients and their advisors in person and by phone to assist in developing a comprehensive strategy to address the immediate needs of both sponsors and participants.
+Newport teams are ready to meet with our clients and their advisors to assist in developing a comprehensive strategy to address the immediate needs of both sponsors and participants.